Frequently asked questions

 What about needle sterilisation?

 All members of the AACMA (Australian Acupuncture and Chinese Medicine Association) must observe a code of practice which lays down stringent standards of hygiene and sterilisation of needles and other equipment.
-These procedure have been approved by the Department of Health, and provide protection against the transmission of infectious diseases.
-At New China Acupuncture Centre only single use sterile needles are used.
+According to the NSW Skin Penetration Act, and the Department of Health, acupuncturists must provide protection against the transmission of infectious diseases.
+At New China Acupuncture Centre only single use sterile needles are used on patients.

 Is acupuncture painful?